QuantumManiac/bookmarks-to-shortcuts/README.md

   -o OUTPUT, --output OUTPUT
                         The output folder to write the bookmarks to.
 If not specified, the output folder will be the current working directory.
 ```

+## Limitations
+- Currently does not properly support bookmarks that point towards files (e.g. PDFs or images)